• Skip to primary navigation

 • Brewer’s yeast: Brewer’s yeast is considered a galactagogue which means it is a good that encourage breast milk production.
 Need to grab some brewer’s yeast?
 I always use Solgar Brewer’s yeast from Amazon.

 • Ground flax: According to this article, flaxseed contains phytoestrogens which can influence breast milk production.
 Flaxseed also contains essential fatty acids which are great boost in nutrients for moms.
+I used a ground flax and chia seed blend.

 • Milk: For this recipe, you can use regular milk or substitute soy, almond, or coconut milk.